rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    ### Dockviz

-0. PROTIP: Evaluate a third-party tool to display visualizations of image data:
+0. PROTIP: Consider a third-party tool to display visualizations of image data:

    <a target="_blank" href="https://github.com/justone/dockviz">
    dockviz</a> presents Docker image and container information in graphic form